playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-flexbox-layout/index.md

 ### Gridbox

- - Used in creating complex layouts that require both columns and rows
- - Provides the easiest and shortest way to center elements
+: Csed in creating complex layouts that require both columns and rows : Crovides the easiest and shortest way to center elements : Cerbose and powerful
- - Verbose and powerful

 For example, Spotify uses a gridbox to achieve their playlist player layout: